gonzus/gonzus.github.io/_drafts/2015-04-30-linked-list-merging.md

 }
 {% endhighlight %}

-If you read the [previous post on partitioning a linked list][1], you will notice this merging algorithm does not comply with the recommendation of using an open-ended right side to represent the linked list.
-The reason for this is that we wish to use the two building blocks we have reviewed, partitioning and merging, to implement a well-behaved sorting algorithm on linked lists; this requires that the merging algorithm returns the actual first and last nodes in the answer, for reasons that will be made clear in the next post.
+If you read the [previous post on splitting a linked list][1], you will notice this merging algorithm does not comply with the recommendation of using an open-ended right side to represent the linked list.
+The reason for this is that we wish to use the two building blocks we have reviewed, splitting and merging, to implement a well-behaved sorting algorithm on linked lists; this requires that the merging algorithm returns the actual first and last nodes in the answer, for reasons that will be made clear in the next post.

-[1]: {% post_url 2015-04-26-linked-list-partitioning %}
+[1]: {% post_url 2015-04-26-linked-list-splitting %}